Ensuring your media organisation evolves

-So business development managers were hired and units set up to track the changes in audience behaviour, to see what new platforms were being developed, and to feed the information back into the news production and business planning departments.
+So business development managers were hired and units set up to track the changes in audience behaviour in order to try to see what new platforms were being developed and to feed the information back into the news production and business planning departments.

 Luckily, for those of us in the news management business, there also developed groups of people who made a living out of analysing the data surrounding changing audience behaviour, examining the implications for content producers and the market, and offering that wisdom to news business at a price.

 One of those companies is WeAreSocial in Singapore who produce a six-monthly report on audience behaviour.
 The data they produce offers valuable and interesting insights into how content is consumed.
 Much of that data can be viewed, free-of-charge, on their Slideshare site.